 - A cold brew coffee maker or a mason jar

 - 1 cheesecloth or paper coffee filter or a fine-mesh sieve

 Experts are divided on what makes the best coffee beans for cold brew, so the most important advice we can give is:

-Brewing without heat means that certain flavors, especially bright and acidic fruit and floral notes, won’t extract as well.
+Brewing without heat means that certain flavours, especially bright and acidic fruit and floral notes, won’t extract as well.
 For this reason, some people prefer light to medium roasts, because the cold brew process tempers the acidity.
-Others prefer dark roasts for their bolder chocolate and nut flavors.
+Others prefer dark roasts for their bolder chocolate and nut flavours.

 More important than the type of beans you use is the SIZE of the grind.
 Check out our grind size chart here.

 Otherwise, it can easily end up bitter and over-extracted during the long steep.
 Unless it’s marketed specifically for cold brew, most pre-ground coffee found in stores is TOO FINE.